aws/aws-cdk/design/external-references.md

 - **REQ4**: If possible, implement the mechanism such that it can be later used to publish and consume constructs through other key/value mechanism such as environment variables, SSM parameters, etc.
 - **REQ5**: If a resource is exported twice under the same export name, only a single set of outputs will be created ([#1496](https://github.com/awslabs/aws-cdk/issues/1496)).
 - **REQ6**: If the same resource is imported twice in the same stack, the "import" method will return the same object.
-- **REQ7**: For some resources (like VPC for example), it should be possible to import the resource by retrieving it's details from the deployed environment via a context provider.
+- **REQ7**: For some resources (like VPC for example), it should be possible look up the resource in the current environment by querying through an environmental context provider.
+- **REQ8**: It should be possible to resolve import values either during synthesis time (i.e. via an environmental context provider) or during deploy time (i.e. via `Fn::ImportValue`).
+There are certain resources that will _require_ the use of synthesis-time resolution due to their complex representation.

 ## Approach